Email Marketing Terminology Guide

 Email service provider.
 An application that allows you to send emails to a list of subscribers.

 Hard bounce.
-A permanent reason an email cannot be delivered, like an email client has blocked the sender.
+A permanent reason an email cannot be delivered, like an email client, such as Microsoft Outlook or Apple Mail, has blocked the sender.

 HTML email.
-An HTML email is an email that is created entirely with HTML.
+An HTML email is an email created entirely with HTML.

 Open rate.
 The number of opens compared to the number of sends.
 Often expressed as a percentage.
 Typically, open rate has been a good engagement indicator, but recent privacy changes mean it’s a less accurate metric.